 « back to Mona Leigh's bio page

-Whatever you chose, I'm sure you'll have a wonderful vacation.
-Please do not hesitate to ask if you have any further questions.
+Have a wonderful time on your vacation, Russ.
+Please do not hesitate to ask if you have any further questions!